openfirmware/docker-fluentd-elasticsearch/README.md

 Type name for ElasticSearch.
 Defaults to `fluentd`.

-## Running fluentd with a local container running Elastic Search
+## Running fluentd with a local container running ElasticSearch

 Docker supports linking named containers together, allowing IPs and ports to be automatically configured from random values.
 Let's assume ElasticSearch is running in another docker container: